 69 miles / 4,400 ft. elevation gain

-After cycling the backroads of Waterton Lakes, we shuttle north to Height of the Rockies Park where we'll bike along the Kananaskis Parkway over Highwood Pass, Canada's highest paved pass, into Banff National Park and an overnight at the Juniper Hotel & Bistro with it's amazing views of Banff.
+After cycling the backroads of Waterton Lakes, we shuttle north to Height of the Rockies Park where we'll bike along the Kananaskis Parkway over Highwood Pass, Canada's highest paved pass, into Banff National Park and two nights at the Banff Park Lodge, right in the center of Banff.
+Dinner and breakfast are on your own the next two days, with the entire town of Banff within walking distance.

-Leaving Banff, we bicycle along the Bow Valley Parkway on our way to Moraine Lake and Lake Louise, where we stay at the historic Deer Lodge, a five minute walk from the lake.
+Leaving Banff, we bicycle along the Bow Valley Parkway on our way to Lake Louise (and Moraine Lake, if you choose to ride the 6 miles up to it).
 The Bow Valley Parkway is a major bear spotting area!
-Today's bike ride is a little shorter, giving you the opportunity to explore the lake, go for a hike, or kayak the lake's turquoise glacier waters.
-Dinner is on your own tonight, with 6 fabulous restaurants within walking distance.
+Today's bike ride is a little shorter, giving you the opportunity to explore Lake Louise, hike to the Teahouse or the Glacier, or kayak the lake's turquoise glacier waters.
+Dinner is on your own tonight, with various restaurant choices within walking distance.